Three high mountain passes: Sherpani Col (6135m), West Col (6143m), and Amphu Lapcha Pass (5850m)

 Spring and autumn are the shoulder seasons for the Sherpani Col Trek, like any other trekking route in Nepal.
 Both seasons feature plenty of bright skies and pleasant temperatures, allowing you to enjoy the breathtaking vistas of the highest mountains, diverse terrains, and the nature of the region’s surroundings.

-Not only in the peak seasons but also in the off-seasons, i.e., during monsoon and winter, the Makalu region has magnificent and outstanding vistas.
+You can trek in Makalu not only in the peak seasons but also in the off-season.
+I.e., during monsoon and winter, the Makalu region has magnificent and outstanding vistas.
 But these seasons are called off-seasons and are not recommended for the Makalu Sherpani Col Pass Trek for many reasons.

 The first hurdle during the monsoon is the delayed or canceled flights between Kathmandu and Tumlingtar due to rain, fog, and clouds.
 Other challenges would be the wet, slippery trails, landslides, mudslides, obstructed views, pouring days, leeches, etc.